finalnewboutnsi-04-1

 Strategies to Manage Spending Triggers

-Managing spending triggers requires a combination of practical tools and mindset shifts.
+Managing spending triggers requires a combination of practical tools and mindset shifts to better manage how you spend money.
 Here are some strategies:

 1. Set Spending Limits and Block Transactions